bernadinm/terraform-openvpn/multi-region-aws/README.md

 ### Prerequisites

+This may be already accepted at Mesosphere's Dev Account.
+You can follow this instruction below for any other aws root account.

 Accept Cisco Cisco Cloud Services Router (CSR) on AWS.
 This was used to assist with the creation of a Software VPN Router and was launched via Cloudformation through Terraform.
 You only need to do this once.

 1. Navigate to AWS [here](https://aws.amazon.com/marketplace/fulfillment?productId=9f5a4516-a4c3-4cf1-89d4-105d2200230e&ref_=dtl_psb_continue)